 After a couple of false starts, ETFs began in earnest in 1993 with the product commonly known by its ticker symbol, SPY, or “Spiders,” which became the highest volume ETF in history.
 There are now estimated to be over $1 trillion invested in ETFs and nearly 1,000 ETF products traded on U.S. stock exchanges.

 Types of ETFs

-- Exchange Traded Notes: Exchange Traded Notes are in essence debt securities backed by the creditworthiness of the issuing bank.
-They were created to provide access to illiquid markets and have the added benefit of generating virtually no short-term capital gains taxes.
+- Exchange-traded notes:In essence, debt securities backed by the creditworthiness of the issuing bank; created to provide access to illiquid markets and have the added benefit of generating virtually no short-term capital gains taxes

 An ETF is bought and sold like a company stock during the day when the stock exchanges are open.
 Just like a stock, an ETF has a ticker symbol and intraday price data can be easily obtained during the course of the trading day.

 Unlike a company stock, the number of shares outstanding of an ETF can change daily because of the continuous creation of new shares and the redemption of existing shares.
 The ability of an ETF to issue and redeem shares on an ongoing basis keeps the market price of ETFs in line with their underlying securities.

 Although designed for individual investors, institutional investors play a key role in maintaining the liquidity and tracking integrity of the ETF through the purchase and sale of creation units, which are large blocks of ETF shares that can be exchanged for baskets of the underlying securities.
 When the price of the ETF deviates from the underlying asset value, institutions utilize the arbitrage mechanism afforded by creation units to bring the ETF price back into line with the underlying asset value.